hexalang/Hexa/docs/reference.md

     private var y Int // NOTE only `private` is supported, it behaves like `protected` in other languages

     // Constructor
-    new (x Int, y Int) {
+    // Can be `private` (then only accessible from within the static methods and descendants) new (x Int, y Int) {
         this.x = x
         this.y = y